Lawn Care Tips & Advice

 Greensleeves use an exclusive herbicide that contains more than one active ingredient and will kill a broad range of lawn weeds.
 We are usually able to reduce the amount of common weeds in your lawn by more than 70%.

-Weeds are best treated when they are actively growing, which is usually any time from April – June and then again in September – October.
+Weeds are best treated when they are actively growing, which is usually between April and October.
 Hand weeding can be a very difficult task and in some cases, such as dandelions, can actually worsen the weed problem.

 Some weeds are a little more troublesome than others but we are confident that we are able to correctly identify weeds and control your lawn weed problem effectively.